Ever heard of Neufchatel cheese? I hadn't either-at least, not until I thought it was someone sneezing!

 Can I Use Neufchatel Cheese instead of Cream Cheese?

-Cream cheese tends to be a bit richer and smoother due to its higher fat content, while Neufchatel can effectively hold lox on a bagel without feeling out of place.
+Cream cheese is usually a bit richer and smoother due to its higher fat content, while Neufchatel can effectively hold lox on a bagel without feeling out of place.

 However, if you're using Neufchatel for cooking or baking, you might need to make some adjustments.
 Its lower fat content and increased moisture can affect recipes, so be prepared to tweak things a bit.